-Violations of academic integrity include but are not limited to the following categories: cheating; plagiarism; fabrication; falsification or sabotage of research data; destruction or misuse of the university's academic resources, alteration or falsification of academic records; academic misconduct; and complicity.
+Violations of academic integrity include but are not limited to the following categories: cheating; plagiarism; fabrication; falsification or sabotage of research data; destruction or misuse of the university's academic resources, alteration or falsification of academic records; academic misconduct; complicity; and copyright violation.
 This policy applies to all courses, program requirements, and learning contexts in which academic credit is offered, including experiential and service-learning courses, study abroad programs, internships, student teaching and the like.

-Please refer to the undergraduate catalogue for Niagara University's policy on academic integrity or access the policy online at www.niagara.edu/academicintegrity.
+Please refer to the undergraduate catalog for Niagara University's policy on academic integrity or access the policy online at www.niagara.edu/academicintegrity.